cqframework/mct-ig/README.md

 6. Changes

 ## Building the IG

+This repository is a FHIR Implementation Guide and uses the [FHIR Publisher](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation).
+To build the IG, first ensure the latest version of the publisher is downloaded using the `_updatePublisher`.
+Then, run the `_genOnce` script.
+This will produce the IG as a static website in the `output` folder.

+## Updating Measure Content

 In addition to the [FHIR Publisher](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation), this IG makes use of the Refresh IG command of [CQF Tooling](https://github.com/cqframework/cqf-tooling).
 This command performs several functions related to knowledge artifact content processing: